eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 ];
 ```

-This configuration ensures that the Babel parser, rather than the default, will be used to parse all files ending with `.js` and `.mjs`.
+This configuration ensures that the Babel parser, rather than the default Espree parser, is used to parse all files ending with `.js` and `.mjs`.

 You can also pass options directly to the custom parser by using the `parserOptions` property.
 This property is an object whose name-value pairs are specific to the parser that you are using.
 For the Babel parser, you might pass in options like this: